karthi190/DistributedCache/README.md

 **Usage:**

 1. http://localhost:8001/dkv?key=value : POST - To set new key value
-2. http://localhost:8001/dkv?key=value : GET - To get value for the key
+2. http://localhost:8001/dkv?key=value : GET - To get value for the key (Here, 'value' is the actual key')
 3. http://localhost:8001/dkv?key=value : PUT - To replicate the key & value (Not for external usage)

 **Note**